ioccc-src/winner/1986/holloway/README.md

         make all

-NOTE: we could not compile this entry under modern macOS but it will work fine under linux.
-It likely fails to compile under macOS because its gcc is actually just clang which is more strict about the type of the second argument of main().
-If you have gcc under macOS it might work just as well.
+NOTE: Cody Boone Ferguson fixed this to compile with clang (it worked with gcc).
+The problem was that clang is more strict about the type of second arg to main().
+However simply changing it to a `char **` and updating the `*s` to `**s` caused a segfault.
+By adding a new variable, `char *t`, initialising it to `s` and then using `t` instead of `s` it compiles and runs successfully under clang and gcc.
+Thank you Cody for your assistance!

 ## Judges' comments: